by Jimmy DaSaint

 Instead, I hope you take away a sense of deep reflection on your time in the woods and those you share it with.

-The opening day went fairly well for my hunting group.
+The opening day of deer hunting season went fairly well for my hunting group.

 One guy put a buck and doe on the ground.
 Another guy missed a buck and doe; and I managed to miss an easy shot on a doe.